-Architect Jim Fennel, who owns The Fennel Group, is self-publishing his book, Build Ivywild, the story of how a couple entrepreneurs can build a showcase of sustainability from the neighborhood up without any developer involvement.
+Architect Jim Fennell, who owns The Fennell Group, is self-publishing his book, Build Ivywild, the story of how a couple entrepreneurs can build a showcase of sustainability from the neighborhood up without any developer involvement.
 He will market it to business and architecture instructors in colleges and universities around the country.

 He should know; he’s been involved from the very beginning.

 Mike Bristol and Joe Coleman wanted to build a sustainable, cohesive project when they first co-located at 1645 and 1647 S. Tejon St. in 1999.

 “But we hit a lot of roadblocks,” Fennell said.

 Now they’re more established and have roots in the Ivywild neighborhood.
 When the school closed in 2010, the community around it hated to see the school go, but widely supported Bristol and Coleman taking it over.

 The two have always been interested in sustainability.
 Fennell has dreamed of doing something really big ever since he worked on projects in Germany during the 1980s.

 “How do you come up with something that’s not just green,” he said, “but that’s a living machine.
 It has to be bigger than the architecture piece.”

 Ivywild is not a green building.
 And sustainability isn’t strong enough a word for Fennell and what he and Bristol and Coleman wanted to accomplish with the project.